 Washing: Hot Water

 1. Color-safe bleach works on all colors and helps removes stains.
-(Note: this does not disinfect your clothing like chlorine bleach.)
+(Note: This does not disinfect your clothing like chlorine bleach.)

 2. Chlorine bleach helps brighten whites.
-You should never use on color fabrics!
+You should never use it on color fabrics!
 If your machine does not have a bleach dispenser, make sure to dilute the bleach with water first before putting it on your clothes.

 3. Fabric softener is a conditioner that keeps towels soft and fluffy and prevents static cling.

-Washing: Fill The Machine
+Washing: Filling the Machine

 Step One: Start filling the machine water.